Pickelhaupt/EUC-Dash-ESP32/README.md

 Stand-alone Bluetooth dashboard for electric unicycles (EUCs) for ESP32, Arduino sketch

 ## Introduction
-Update - code rewritten and a number of features added:
+Update new version in EUCDash-test, moved the old version to archive - code rewritten and a number of features added:
 - New dashboard
 - Display clock when not connected to wheel
 - Power saving enabled
 - Accelerometer event wake up
+- Time based backlight brightness config

 This is the first draft version of a dashboard for electric unicycles.
 It currently only supports KingSong 67V wheels and ttgo t-watch 2020.
 The code is still very unpolished and probably buggy.